lino-framework/book/docs/dev/install/index.rst

 than what Lino uses, and there is the chance of version or dependency conflicts.

-Also if you wish to remove Lino from your system you only need to remove the source files and the virtual environment (rather than trying to remove Lino's dependencies from the system environment without breaking any other programs that use python).
+Also if you wish to remove Lino from your system you only need to remove the virtual environment rather than trying to remove Lino's dependencies from the system environment without breaking any other programs that use python.

 Where to put your :term:`virtualenv`: